 Most people don't realize they can fail and not be a failure.
 They have not learned to separate their worth as persons from their performance.
 Many find it difficult to have their ideas, work, or accomplishments criticized.
 They feel that others are criticizing and rejecting who they are, not just what they have done.

 A teacher told one mother that her son was not a good student.
 "He can't learn," said the teacher.
 "He'll never amount to much."
 But the mother chose to believe in her son rather than listening to the voice of this "authority."
 As a result, that young man grew up in a home of loving acceptance, secure in the knowledge that he was a person of value.

 In spite of all this, he continued to fail.
 In fact, he failed ten thousand times on one project before he, Thomas Alva Edison, perfected the electric light bulb.
 His close association with failure caused Edison to comment, "I failed my way to success."
 His mother's belief in him was the human fuel for his inventive spirit.

-How can you help your mate learn to fail without feeling like a failure?
+How can you help your spouse learn to fail without feeling like a failure?
 Try not to discuss a problem in your marriage or family with accusing words such as, "You never..." or, "Your ideas are always..."
 Those kinds of extreme statements verbally link your mate with his performance, insinuating that he is a failure.
 Instead, use your words with discernment to help him see the distinction between his person-hood and his performance.

-When you discuss issues with your mate, begin by expressing your commitment and loyalty to him as a person.
+When you discuss issues with your spouse, begin by expressing your commitment and loyalty to him as a person.
 Then give your mate the benefit of the doubt.
 Remove the accusing edge by saying, "I may be wrong, but did you ..." or "I feel that..." or "It would help me a lot if you would ... (fill the car with gas, balance the checkbook, pick up your socks, etc.)."

 5. The Gift of Encouraging Decisive Living